mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 ## 5 Generating Metrics{#generating}

-{{% alert type="info" %}}It is possible to configure metrics in Mendix Operator v2.4.0 or a later version.
+{{% alert color="info" %}}It is possible to configure metrics in Mendix Operator v2.4.0 or a later version.
 Older versionso of the Mendix Operator generate metrics in [compatibility mode](#metrics-generation-modes) and do not have any options to configure metrics.{{% /alert %}}

 It is possible to specify a default metrics configuration for the namespace in [Advanced Operator Configuration](/developerportal/deploy/private-cloud-cluster/#customize-runtime-metrics).